belle2/basf2/analysis/doc/MCMatching.rst

 From the ``ECLSimHits`` taken from the GEANT4 simulation, ``ECLDigits`` are created and then calibrated to make ``ECLCalDigit`` objects which store the energy and time of a single ECL crystal.
 The ``ECLCalDigits`` are then grouped to make ``ECLShower`` objects.
 This grouping is represented with weighted relations between an ``ECLShower`` and a subset of ``ECLCalDigits``.
-The shower objects are corrected and calibrated, and used to calculate shower-shape quantities and certain particle likelihoods
+The energies of the shower objects are corrected such that, for simulated photons, the peak of the reconstructed energy distribution coincides with the generated photon energy.
-(these calculations are derived using information stored in subsets of the ``ECLCalDigits`` that form the shower).
+The shower objects are also used to calculate shower-shape quantities and certain particle likelihoods (these calculations are derived using information stored in subsets of the ``ECLCalDigits`` that form the shower).
 Following this, track matching is performed between reconstructed tracks and shower objects.
 The last step is the conversion of the ``ECLShower`` object into the mdst ``ECLCluster`` object which is the highest level ECL reconstruction object.